 HOW TO FIND RESOURCES

-Use the AsylumConnect resource catalog to find safe resources near you.
+Use the AsylumConnect catalog to find safe resources near you during the U.S. LGBTQ asylum process.
 View the video for detailed instructions on setting up your free account and using the catalog.

 WHAT IS THE ASYLUMCONNECT RESOURCE CATALOG?

-We’re creating the first ever online resource database for LGBTQ asylum seekers in the U.S. We call it the AsylumConnect catalog.
+We’re creating the first ever online resource catalog for LGBTQ asylum seekers in the U.S. We call it the AsylumConnect catalog.

 Our catalog can help you find LGBTQ- and asylum-friendly resources near you.
 We want you to know where it is safe to go for help with food, housing, filing your LGBTQ asylum application, meeting new people, and other basic needs.